cmsj/cmsj.github.io/_posts/2010-01-21-final-approach-for-terminator-epic.md

+---
-Title: Final approach for Terminator epic-refactor
+title: Final approach for Terminator epic-refactor
-Date: 2010-01-21
+date: 2010-01-21
-Tags: FOSS Techie Ubuntu Python Terminator
+---

 I'm done hacking on the Terminator epic-refactor branch for the evening and the following has been achieved today (in chronological order):